 The only drawback I can find in this book is that I’m not totally convinced that all of the after-story chapters were completely necessary, but their brevity made up any feelings of it being overly drawn-out.
 (Also, remember I read the uncorrected proof ARC, so they might have taken some of this out of the final version.)
 Still, this tiny niggle isn’t enough for me to reduce my rating by even half a star (or even a quarter of a star, for that matter), so I’m giving it a full five out of five and recommending this wholeheartedly!

-“Flight of Dreams” by Ariel Lawhon, published by Doubleday, released February 16, 2016, is available from Amazon US, Amazon UK, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“Flight of Dreams” by Ariel Lawhon, published by Doubleday, released February 16, 2016, is available (via these affiliate links) from Amazon US, Amazon UK, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me the ARC of this book via NetGalley in exchange for a fair review.